ArthurSpirling/FlyingBombReplication/README.md

 ## Figure 1: Clarke's original analysis

 We begin with a replicate of Table 1 from Shaw & Shaw.
-In what follows, bear in mind that the null hypothesis is that we have a Poisson distribution.
-The Alternative Hypothesis is that we have something else.
+In what follows, bear in mind that the null hypothesis is that the bombs are Poisson randomly distributed (for some particular lambda).
+The Alternative Hypothesis is that they have some other (non-random) distribution.
 So, if p>0.05 (or whatever the appropriate cut-off) we cannot reject the null of a Poisson.

 The authors give the following value for lambda from the Clarke data:
 ```